Rikinshah787/instagram-auto-dm/README.md

 Replies* feature).
 No scraping, no browser bots, no unofficial endpoints, so it stays within Instagram's Platform Terms.

-> Inspired by the open‑source [insta‑p8 / InstaAuto](https://github.com/ayuuxh2/insta-p8)
-> project, but trimmed down to one focused, easy‑to‑audit flow: **comment → DM**.

 If this saves you the pain of wrangling the Instagram Graph API yourself, **⭐ star the repo** — and see [Contributing](#contributing) if you'd like to help improve it.